Your questions answered

 What will you do if one of your retailers doesn’t follow social distancing guidelines?

-We have been and will continue to work closely with all our brand customers during the lockdown period to support them with their re-opening plans.
+We have been and will continue to work closely with all our brand customers during the pandemic.
 However, if there were to be an issue, all our brands have a requirement within their lease to provide legal compliance, so we would insist they follow the guidance or further action would/could be taken against them.

 Are we putting in place any key worker provisions i.e. designated shopping hours, queue jumping etc?
 If not, can you explain why?